-Commercially, nicotine is produced from two sources: the ordinary tobacco of commerce, Nicotiana tabacum Linn., and a coarser species, cultivated for human use only by certain native tribes, Nicotiana rustica Linn.
-The nicotine from N. tabacum is extracted from the coarse portions of the plant, such as stems and leaf midribs unsuited for the manufacture of smoking or chewing tobacco.
-Nicotiana rustica, on the other hand, contains a high percentage of nicotine, and is cultivated as a source of the alkaloid in Russia.
+Commercially, nicotine is produced from two sources: the ordinary tobacco of commerce, Nicotiana tabacum Linn., and a coarser species, cultivated for human use only by certain tribes, Nicotiana rustica Linn.
+The nicotine from N. tabacum is extracted from the woody portions of the plant such as the stems and leaf midribs unsuited for smoking or chewing tobacco.
+The rustica species, which contains a high alkaloid content, is cultivated in Russia and certain other countries for the production of nicotine.